 21. Having identified and evaluated a threat to the fundamental principles, an insolvency practitioner should consider whether there any safeguards that may be available to reduce the threat to an acceptable level.
 The relevant safeguards will vary depending on the circumstances.
 Generally safeguards fall into two broad categories.
 Firstly, safeguards created by the profession, legislation or regulation.
 Secondly, safeguards in the work environment.
-In the insolvency appointment.
+In the insolvency context safeguards in the work environment can include safeguards specific to an insolvency appointment.
 These are considered in paragraphs 22 to 41 below.
 In addition, safeguards can be introduced across the practice.
 These safeguards seek to create a work environment in which threats are identified and the introduction of appropriate safeguards is encouraged.
 Some examples include: